innolitics/n2y/README.md

 ### Raw Fenced Code Blocks

-Any code block whose caption begins with "{=language}" will be made into a raw block for pandoc to parse.
-This is useful if you need to drop into Raw HTML or other formats.
+Any code block whose caption begins with "{=pandocformat}" will be made into a raw block for pandoc to parse.
+This is useful if you need to drop into Raw HTML or other output formats that pandoc supports.
 See [the pandoc documentation](https://pandoc.org/MANUAL.html#generic-raw-attribute) for more details on the raw code blocks.

 ### Mermaid Fenced Code Blocks